StatisKit/travis-ci/README.rst

 At the organization level
 +++++++++++++++++++++++++

-For organizations it is recommanded to fork this repository and to adapte the :code:`config.sh:` file in which you should give:
+For organizations, it is recommanded to fork this repository and to adapt the :code:`config.sh:` file in which you should give:

 * **Conda** channels used for builds and installs,
 * **Anaconda** label used for uploads.